A 501.c(3) Non-Profit Organization

 Heritage Minnesota conducted side and down

-natures.
-In Lake Waconia, MHM identified 46 anomalies that require
+imaging sonar survey of Lake Waconia in August 2012.
+MHM identified 46 anomalies that require

 further research.
 In September 2013 MHM investigated 10 anomalies in